vistrcm/statcollector/README.md

 POST requests to this endpoint accept JSON data.
 Application annotates data with a timestamp and saves into the corresponding collection.

+Database to store data is specified by `mongoUrl` parameter.
+Default `mongodb://mongo/stats`.

 ## usage example
 Here short explanation how to start service and add data to the collections.